rdeville-public-bak/my_programs.dynamic_prompt.bak/README.md

 The aim of this prompt are :

-  * **Being dynamic**, show only variable of the current folder, for instance python environment information only when activated, git information, k8s cluster namespace when set.
+  * **Being dynamic**: show information of the current folder, only if there exists.
+For instance, show python environment information or git information only when there exists,  k8s cluster namespace only when set, etc.
-  * **Being fast**, prompt line with all segments must be shown in less than 250ms in average.
+  * **Being fast**: prompt with all segments must be shown in less than 250ms in average.
-  * **Being responsive**, when terminal emulator in to short, the prompt must shrink information until hiding it completely when there is no space, to keep it form.
+  * **Being responsive**: when terminal emulator is to short, the prompt must shrink informations until hiding them completely when there is no space.
-  * **Being fully customizable**, as I used multiple computer, I need to be able to quickly set a common share configuration (colors, character, etc) and computer specific configuration.
+  * **Being fully customizable**: as I used multiple computers, I need to be able to quickly set a common shared configuration (colors, character, etc) and some computer specific configuration.
+This must be done by modifiying the less possible files.
-  * **Being extensible**, if user need to add a personal segment, it should be easy enough to do so.
+  * **Being extensible**: if user need to add a enw segment, it should be easy enough to do so.
-  * **Support `bash` and `zsh` in a transparent way**, before using this prompt I used shell framework [`bash-it`][bash-it] and [`oh-my-zsh`][oh-my-zsh], which ended to work on two prompt configuration each time I need a modification on my own prompt.
+  * **Support `bash` and `zsh` in a transparent way**: before using this prompt, I used shell framework [`bash-it`][bash-it] and [`oh-my-zsh`][oh-my-zsh].
+    So, when a needed to add something, I needed to work on two prompt configuration.
 I wanted to centralize this to manage both at once.
-Moreover, my personnal computer use `zsh` while most server I work on use `bash`, so I must support both with only one file.
+Moreover, my personnal computer use `zsh` while most server I work on use `bash`, so I must support both with only one repo and the less files possible.

 **Why this new prompt while there exists similar project like [liquidprompt][liquidprompt]**

 When I started this prompt, I did not know liquidprompt.
-After quickly checking the code, here are the main difference I saw:
+After quickly checking the code, here are some differences I saw (but I may be wrong):

-  * Almost all variables used to show this prompt are not exported and so do not add useless variable in your shell environment.
+  * Almost all variables used to show this prompt are not exported and so do not add useless variables in your shell environment.
   * This prompt allow you to easily add your own segment.
   * This folder propose you two versions, one quite "classic" and one more "powerline" lool alike.
 Choosing which version to use is done simply by changing variable `PROMPT_VERSION` (see TODO:configuration).

 # Prompt description

-In the following section, I will describe the prompts with default prompt line, i.e. default segment organisation, and with the colors provided by the file `host/common.exemple.sh`.
+In the following section, I will describe the prompt with default prompt line, i.e. default segment organisation, and with the colors provided by the file `host/common.exemple.sh`.
 But you will be able change segment organisation and colors, this is descibe in TODO:configuration.